Get ready for California SB 253 and SB 261

 What is the Climate-Related Financial Risk Act (SB 261)?

-How do SB 253 and SB 261 compare to the SEC Climate Proposal?
+How do SB 253 and SB 261 compare to the SEC Climate Rules?

-These state bills coincide with a larger global movement of reporting transparent climate-related data, which includes the US’ proposed climate change disclosure from the Securities and Exchange Commission (SEC).
-Under the SEC proposal, all publicly traded U.S. companies will need to report—an estimated 7,000 entities.
-The reporting framework is based on a combination of the TCFD and the GHG Protocol: 1) narrative of climate-related financial risks, 2) GHG emissions, and 3) a note about financial impacts of climate change in financial statements.
-Scope 3 emissions are only required if considered material or included in company’s target.
+These state bills coincide with a larger global movement of reporting transparent climate-related data, which includes the US SEC climate-related disclosure rules.
+Under the SEC rules, all publicly traded U.S. companies will need to report—an estimated 7,000 entities.
+The reporting framework is based on a combination of the TCFD and the GHG Protocol: 1) quantitative and qualitative disclosures about material climate-related risks, governance, and strategies; 2) Scope 1 and 2 GHG emissions (for Large Accelerated Filers and Accelerated Filers, excluding SRCs and EGCs), and 3) a note about financial impacts from severe weather events, and from carbon offsets and renewable energy credits in financial statements.
+Scope 3 emissions disclosure originally proposed has been removed from the final rules.

 SB 253 vs. SEC